 - A student with a visible or invisible disability (defined as someone who has, or considers themselves to have, a long-term, or recurring, issue that impacts one or more major activities that others may consider to be a daily function); this definition also includes the perception among others that a disability exists.
 We know that 90% of disabilities on campus are invisible, and candidates with all disabilities are encouraged to apply

-- Able to demonstrate a commitment to and passion for computer science and technology
+- Exemplify leadership and demonstrate a commitment to and passion for computer science and technology

 - Previous Google Lime Scholars are unfortunately not able to be considered

 How to apply: